“Life if glorious, but it is also wretched. It is both. Gloriousness and wretchedness need each other … They go together.” — Pema Chodron

 He curses the whole rotten show, damned if you do, or don’t Anyway you look at it

-Wonders the secret to Glory’s endurance …
+Wonders the secret to Glory’s radiant glow …

 Wretch aggressively pumps the groom’s hand.

-She replays the moments from the ceremony that conveyed heart-felt emotion.
+She replays the moments of heart-felt emotion.

 He regrets zeroes scrawled onto their gift check.